 A solar panel module connects to the inverter, which is then connected to the power grid.
 On a more technical level, a solar panel module may sometimes have electronics inserted into their photovoltaic structure to ensure a maximum power point tracking (MPPT).

 The inverter is what turns AC to DC.
-Power is always lost in the conversion process, but GO Solar’s solar solutions have inverters that are 95% energy efficient.
-Go Solar uses a Sunny Boy SMA inverter.
+Power is always lost in the conversion process, but Go Solar Group’s solar solutions have inverters that are 95 percent energy efficient.
+Go Solar Group uses the Sunny Boy SMA inverter.

 The battery goes in-between the module and the inverter.